Henry Augustus Ward: Biography

 In 1897, he married a widow, Lydia Avery Coonley, (1845–1924), president of the Chicago Woman's Club in 1895-96, who wrote Under the Pines, and other Verses (1895); Singing Verses for Children (1897); Love Songs (1898).

-He died on July 4, 1906, after being struck by an automobile in Buffalo, New York, becoming Buffalo's first automobile related fatality.
+He died on July 4, 1906, after being struck by a motorist in Buffalo, New York, becoming Buffalo's first automobile related fatality.
 His ashes were interred in Mount Hope Cemetery in a niche in his granite monument.
 Subsequently the ashes were stolen.
 His monument is surmounted by a glacial erratic boulder which shows jasper inclusions.
 He found the boulder north of Georgian Bay, Ontario, Canada.
 Ward's brain was contributed to the Wilder Brain Collection at Cornell University.